dataarts/dat.gui/README.md

 Note:
 * For using BgColorController displaying a two colors, a second "property+bg" must be present.
 For Example:
 `var myProps={color:#ffffff,colorbg:#000000};
-datgui.addBgColor(myProps,color);
+datgui.addBgColor(myProps,color);`
-* Changing the height of all ColorControllers can be done by changeing the CSS .dg.c item.
+* Changing the height of all ColorControllers can be done by changing the CSS .dg.c item.
-`

 # dat.GUI
 A lightweight graphical user interface for changing variables in JavaScript.